Inquire about the availability of documents in accessible formats.

 Helpful Hints for Election Observers

 Wear comfortable shoes, you will be standing for long periods.
-We do not provide chairs
+Seating may be limited.

 Please refrain from wearing strong perfume or aftershave while observing.